Cinnamon Simple Syrup

 Notes

-** if using ground cinnamon, strain the liquid through a cloth or coffee filter to remove the cinnamon particles.
+• If using ground cinnamon, strain through a coffee filter to remove all the particles.
+A regular strainer won’t catch the fine bits.

 Sharing is caring!